 Once you’ve confirmed your eligibility, the next step is to apply.
 The Pakistan Navy primarily uses an online registration system.

-• Print Registration Slip/Admit Card: After successful registration, you’ll be able to print your registration slip or admit card.
-This slip contains your roll number, test date, time, and test center details.
-Keep this safe!
-You will absolutely need it for the initial test.
+Print Registration Slip/Admit Card | After submission, print your registration slip or admit card containing roll number, test date, time, and center.
+Keep it safe for the test. |

 Practical Tip: Apply early!
 Don’t wait until the last day.
 The system can get overloaded, and you might face technical issues.
 Also, ensure your internet connection is stable.